jerryfromearth/ETT-Service-Return-Drills/README.md

 ## How to use

-Replace the BallLauncherSettings.json in the game settings folder.
+Replace the BallLauncherSettings.json in the game's settings folder.

+- If you run ETT on Oculus Quest, the folder is at `This PC\Quest\Internal shared storage\Android\data\quest.eleven.forfunlabs\settings`.
+  (Change `quest.eleven.forfunlabs` accordingly if you use the preview or beta version of ETT.)
+- If you run ETT on PC, the folder is at either `Oculus\Software\for-fun-labs-eleven-table-tennis-vr\settings` (for Oculus store) or `SteamLibrary\steamapps\common\Eleven Table Tennis VR\settings` (for Steam).

-If the above line isn't self-explanatory, please read the instructions [written by Alex](https://drive.google.com/drive/folders/1srTUkw5GNiDqjvF3wM9KYE8EKEUad104).
+If the above text isn't self-explanatory, please read the full instructions [written by Alex](https://drive.google.com/drive/folders/1srTUkw5GNiDqjvF3wM9KYE8EKEUad104).

 ## Tips: timeScale